This Eufy RoboVac 11 was sent to me for the purposes of this review. All opinions are my own.

 RoboVac has two settings, normal and max, both I would consider to be quieter than the average vacuum.

 The remote control takes two aaa batteries (not provided).

 RoboVac is pretty clever and doesn’t crash often, he can even detect drops like stairs but be careful, if he does have an accident you will be gutted, he is ace!

-He (I decided its a he!) has a 100 minute battery life which I put to the test and it is definitely accurate.
-If you are lucky enough to live in a house that is too big to clean with RoboVac in an hour then either buy two or clean different areas at different times of day.
+He (I decided it’s a he!) has a 100-minute battery life which I put to the test and it is definitely accurate.
+If you are lucky enough to live in a house that is too big to clean with RoboVac in an hour then either buy two or clean different areas at different times of the day.
 It may be handy to know that returns to its base to charge automatically when the battery is low.
 Shame it doesn’t also do the dusting but like I say I’ve got them working on that one!

 Do you want your own RoboVac?

-If you want to buy a RoboVac then pop over to their website to their website.
+If you want to buy a RoboVac then pop over to their website.